 - To oversee the educational needs and welfare of the Tibetan children in exile.

-- To provide primary education for every Tibetan refugee child in order to achieve 100% literacy among the Tibetan refugee community.
+- To provide primary education for every Tibetan refugee child to achieve 100% literacy among the Tibetan refugee community.

 - To inculcate values of personal integrity and universal responsibility.

-- To develop modern scientific and technical education and skills, while preserving and promoting Tibetan language and culture.
+- To develop modern scientific and technical education and skills while preserving and promoting the Tibetan language and culture.

 - To address human resource requirements of the Tibetan community in exile and a future free Tibet.

-What does tcewf stand for?TCEWF stand for Tibetan Children’s Educational and Welfare Fund, which is the registered society of the Department of Education.
+What does tcewf stand for?TCEWF stands for Tibetan Children’s Educational and Welfare Fund, the registered Society of the Department of Education.

 Is the Department of Education a registered organization?